 National Children’s Dental Health Month is meant to raise awareness about the importance of oral health.
 Why is this type of celebration—and year-round attention to children’s dental health--important?

-Whether you’re a health professional, teacher, or parent, NIDCR also has free health education materials that you can use for National Children’s Dental Health Month events:
+Whether you’re a health professional, teacher, or parent, NIDCR has free health education materials you can use for National Children’s Dental Health Month events.

 A Healthy Mouth for Your Baby

 This easy-to-read brochure is for parents with infants or toddlers.
 It explains why baby teeth are important, gives tips on how to prevent early childhood tooth decay, and promotes the age 1 dental visit.
 Also available in Spanish and for American Indians and Alaska Natives.

 This brochure is for parents of children ages 6-14.
 It explains what sealants are and why they're important for protecting teeth from decay.
 It also has a step-by-step description (with pictures) of how sealants are applied to teeth.
 Also available in Spanish.

 For children in grades 1 and 2, this video explains how bacteria in our

 mouths use sugars in food to produce acids that attack tooth enamel and

 cause tooth decay.
 Also available in Spanish.

 This video tells children in grades 1 and 2 what they can do to prevent tooth decay.
 Also available in Spanish.